Hongkong Land Holdings Executes Share Repurchase - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-An announcement from Hongkong Land Holdings ( (GB:HKLD) ) is now available.

-Hongkong Land Holdings Limited announced a market repurchase of 240,000 of its ordinary shares, with prices ranging from US$5.99 to US$6.08 per share, and a weighted average purchase price of US$6.0149.
-The repurchased shares will be cancelled, impacting the company’s share capital and potentially affecting shareholder calculations regarding voting rights and interests.
+Hongkong Land Holdings Limited announced a market repurchase of 245,000 of its ordinary shares, with prices ranging from US$6.07 to US$6.16 per share.
+The repurchased shares will be cancelled, affecting the company’s issued share capital, which now consists of 2,180,513,926 ordinary shares.
+This move aligns with the Financial Conduct Authority’s Disclosure Guidance and Transparency Rules, impacting shareholder calculations regarding voting rights and interest notifications.

-The most recent analyst rating on (GB:HKLD) stock is a Buy with a $7.30 price target.
-To see the full list of analyst forecasts on Hongkong Land Holdings stock, see the GB:HKLD Stock Forecast page.

 More about Hongkong Land Holdings

 Hongkong Land Holdings Limited is a major property investment, management, and development group.
-It operates primarily in Hong Kong and other Asian cities, focusing on commercial and residential properties.
+The company focuses on prime office and luxury retail properties in key Asian cities, including Hong Kong and Singapore.

 Technical Sentiment Signal: Buy